analogdevicesinc/doctools/docs/docs_guidelines/roles.rst

 It is recommended to not provide this field when it is a link to its own repository, because it is useful to auto-fill it for documentation releases (e.g. ``hdl_2023_r2``).
-A scenario where it is recommended to provide the branch is when linking others repositories.
+A scenario where it is recommended to provide the branch is when linking to other repositories.

-They type field is also optional and the values are:
+The type field is also optional and the values are:

 * *gui*: To view rendered on the Git server web GUI [default].
 * *raw*: To download/view as raw.